-Under the guidance of the Working Party on Scientific Issues of Reactor Systems (WPRS), the expert group performs specific tasks associated with fuel performance aspects of present and future nuclear power systems.
+Under the guidance of the Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS), the expert group performs specific tasks associated with fuel performance aspects of present and future nuclear power systems.
 Reactor types considered include, but are not limited to, the following:

 The group provides expert advice to the WPRS and the nuclear community on the development needs (data and methods, validation experiments, scenario studies) for existing and proposed fuel designs.
 A key activity associated with this objective is the identification and preservation of appropriate experimental data, in order to provide specific technical information regarding: